CommonAccord/Site-Org/Doc/ICANN/ICANN_Rules_Sec_Complaint.2009-10-30.md

 2.11.sec=Identify any other legal proceedings that have been commenced or terminated in connection with or relating to any of the domain name(s) that are the subject of the complaint;

-2.12.sec=State that a copy of the complaint, including any annexes, together with the cover sheet as prescribed by the {Provider's_Supplemental_Rules}, has been sent or transmitted to the {Respondent} (domain-name holder), in accordance with Paragraph 2(b);
+2.12.sec=State that a copy of the complaint, including any annexes, together with the cover sheet as prescribed by the {Provider's_Supplemental_Rules}, has been sent or transmitted to the {Respondent} (domain-name holder), in accordance with {Paragraph_2(b)};

 2.13.sec=State that {Complainant} will submit, with respect to any challenges to a decision in the administrative proceeding canceling or transferring the domain name, to the jurisdiction of the courts in at least one specified {Mutual_Jurisdiction};